The Water Cycle

 Point-source pollution - discharges of wastewater from municipal and industrial sources directly affects water quality.
 Read more about the point-source pollution problems on the mainstem Assabet River.

 Land use changes - development in the watershed brings with it a cascade of changes to the natural water cycle.
 Water that runs rapidly off paved and other impermeable surfaces doesn't have a chance to percolate through the ground to refill the aquifers that we depend on for water supply and baseflow to streams.
 This, in turn, leads to changes in streamflow and water quality.
-To find out more, go to our Manage Stormwater page, and take a look at the Non-point Education for Municipal Officials project - you don't need to be a municipal official to appreciate the wonderful fact sheets under "Publications".
+To find out more, go to our Manage Stormwater page, and take a look at the Non-point Education for Municipal Officials project - you don't need to be a municipal official to appreciate the wonderful fact sheets under "Publications."

 Continue to the groundwater cycle.
 Use the next page and previous page buttons on the bottom of each page to read through all the pages.